epilot-dev/terraform-provider-epilot-custom-variable/README.md

 Terraform allows you to use local provider builds by setting a `dev_overrides` block in a configuration file called `.terraformrc`.
 This block overrides all other configured installation methods.

-1. Execute `go build` to construct a binary called `terraform-provider-epilot-variable`
+1. Execute `go build` to construct a binary called `terraform-provider-epilot-custom-variable`
 2. Ensure that the `.terraformrc` file is configured with a `dev_overrides` section such that your local copy of terraform can see the provider binary

 Terraform searches for the `.terraformrc` file in your home directory and applies any configuration settings you set.